 £10 banknote, how about that.
 Also interesting is that they take only 16%

 of the final distillation from the stills to fill their casks.
 And they uses mostly Sherry casks from Jerez, Spain.

-The Macallan Gold is one of four Macallan Single Malts featured in their bold 1824 Series.
+The Macallan Sienna is one of four Macallan Single Malts featured in their bold 1824 Series.
 This Single Malt quartet was matured exclusively in Sherry casks and the bottles bear no age statement.
-Gold is the most light coloured of the four, so it is believed to be matured for the shortest period of time.
+Ruby is the the 2nd darkest of the four, so it is believed to be aged the 2nd longest.

 With the 1824 series Macallan doesn't aim to impress with an age statement, rather focusing your attention to the quality of the oak